chiselko6/scrabble/README.md

 |_______/     \______|| _| `._____|/__/     \__\ |______/  |______/  |_______||_______|
 ```

-This is an implementation of a popular game [Scrabble](https://en.wikipedia.org/wiki/Scrabble).
+This is a custom implementation of a popular game [Scrabble](https://en.wikipedia.org/wiki/Scrabble).

 ![User field preview](./static/field.png)